louiseGrandjonc/louisemeta.com/content/blog/explain.md

 # Introduction

 If you didn't read the articles on [logs](/blog/developers-and-logs/) and [pg_stat_statements](/blog/pg-stat-statements/) this article is based on a talk that I did at the [pgdayParis](http://2018.pgday.paris) and here are the [slides](https://fr.slideshare.net/LouiseGrandjonc/becoming-a-better-developer-with-explain).
-The video should be online soon, you can watch the [short version](https://www.youtube.com/watch?v=Ph2hXpTW-Zg) from the djangoConEurope 2017.
+You can watch the [Djangocon Europe 2017 version](https://www.youtube.com/watch?v=Ph2hXpTW-Zg), it's more django developer oriented, which can be interesting if you're using django's ORM.
+And here is [the video from the PGdayParis](https://www.youtube.com/watch?v=IwahVdNboc8).

 If you want to test the queries, **here is the [github project](https://github.com/louiseGrandjonc/owl-conference)** for the talk.
 You can find a **dump of the database**, and the [SQL](https://github.com/louiseGrandjonc/owl-conference/blob/master/sql/01_generate_data.sql) using `generate_series` to fill the DB.